-The class named CrawlingStrategy should put in a standalone module and passed to strategy worker using command line option on startup.
+The class can be put in any module and passed to strategy worker using command line option or CRAWLING\STRATEGY setting on startup.

 The strategy class instantiated in strategy worker, and can use it's own storage or any other kind of resources.
 All items from spider log will be passed through these methods.
 Scores returned doesn't have to be the same as in method arguments.
 Periodically finished() method is called to check if crawling goal is achieved.